Presidential Internship Program (PIP)

 Site and Faculty Roles

 Each PIP site must identify a site supervisor who is responsible for training and overseeing the student intern.
 Site supervisors are automatically contacted by Handshake to review a student's internship proposal (see below) and they will complete a midterm and final evaluation regarding site work performance.
-Students are responsible for identifying a faculty sponsor in advance of registration.
-The sponsor should be aware of the student's potential participation in the PIP, and they are welcome to provide a letter of support for the student's PIP application (all faculty are welcome to do so).
+Students do NOT need to identify a faculty member to sponsor their internship.
+Instead, the Internship Coordinator will serve in this role and oversee the entire PIP student cohort.

 Registering credits for the PIP

-The student will work with the site and faculty sponsor to prepare their internship proposal.
-Once all internship details are in place (end of April-early May), the student must submit their proposal on Handshake.
+Once all internship details are in place with the site (end of April-early May), the student must submit their internship proposal on Handshake.
 The proposal will go through a chain of approvals before being registered with the university.
 Note: Internships must be registered before field experience begins with the site.

 Other Expenses